cdsapp/IPCHG-Corpus/README.md

 - ENHG (Early New High German; 1350-1650)
 - NHG (Modern/New High German; 1650-1950).

-Once downloaded, they can be queried using CorpusSearch2.
+Once downloaded, they can be queried using CorpusSearch2 (or using our shell at cdsapp/general_tools/PACS).
 For a simplified query interface (but with slightly older versions of the texts), see https://ipchg.iu.edu/query/index.html

 Full corpus documentation is at https://ipchg.iu.edu